Anaconda Plan: Development of Mississippi River

 Under McClellan and his eventual successor in the West, Maj.
 Gen. Henry Halleck, the Mississippi became a somewhat neglected theater for operations in the West.
 Halleck, with McClellan's approval, believed in turning the enemy's Mississippi River strongholds rather than attacking them directly, so he moved away from the river.
 As he saw it, the Tennessee rather than the Mississippi was the "great strategic line of the Western campaign."

 The Navy Department, however, remained committed to the idea of opening the Mississippi.
 In the person of Assistant Secretary of the Navy Gustavus Vasa Fox, it decided early on the capture of New Orleans by a naval expedition from the Gulf of Mexico, after which all other towns bordering the river would fall rather than face bombardment.
 The task of taking New Orleans was entrusted to Captain (later Admiral) David Glasgow Farragut, who followed his own plans for the battle; running his fleet past the forts that defended the city from the south on the night of April 24, 1862, he forced the city to surrender.

-After repairing his ships from the damage they had suffered while passing the forts, he sent them up the river, where they successively sought and obtained the surrender of Baton Rouge and Natchez.
-The string of easy conquests came to an end at Vicksburg, Mississippi, however, as the Confederate position there occupied bluffs high enough to render them impregnable to the naval gunnery of the day.
+After repairing his ships from the damage they had suffered while forcing their way past the forts, he sent them up the river, where they successively sought and obtained the surrender of Baton Rouge and Natchez.
+The string of easy conquests came to an end at Vicksburg, Mississippi, as the Confederate position there occupied bluffs high enough to render them impregnable to the naval gunnery of the day.

 Following the loss of Island No. 10 shortly before Farragut took New Orleans, the Confederates had abandoned Memphis, Tennessee, leaving only a small rear guard to conduct a delaying operation.
 In early June, this was swept aside at the First Battle of Memphis by the gunboats of the Western Gunboat Flotilla (soon thereafter to be transformed into the Mississippi River Squadron) and the United States Ram Fleet, and the Mississippi was open down to Vicksburg.
-Thus that city became the only point on the river not in Federal hands.
+That city became the only point on the river not in Federal hands.